bytescale/bytescale-upload-widget/README.md

 **Uploader is SPA-friendly** — even when using `data-*` attributes to render your widgets.

-Uploader automatically observes the DOM for changes, making the `data-upload-complete` attribute completely functional for SPAs that introduce elements at runtime, even after the initial page load.
+Uploader automatically observes the DOM for changes, making the `data-upload-complete` attribute completely safe for SPAs which introduce elements at runtime (after the initial page load).

 **[» React Example on CodePen «](https://codepen.io/upload-js/pen/dyZrWqK?editors=1010)**